sireum/v2-website/website-amandroid/src/main/website/source/software.rst

 Start with Executable
 ======================

-Amandroid is a feature in `Sireum <http://www.sireum.org/>`__ Command Line Interface (CLI), following instruction will help you to setup.
+Amandroid is a feature in `Sireum <http://www.sireum.org/>`__ (a static analysis framework) Command Line Interface (CLI); the instructions below will help you setup.

 Download Sireum
 --------------------

 	Follow instructions in `Sireum Strawberry <http://sireum.org/software.html#strawberry>`__ to download and setup Sireum-cli.

+.. sidebar:: Tips

+	You can modify the configuration for Amandroid by editing ``/path/Sireum/apps/amandroid/config.ini``.

 Run Amandroid
 -------------------